hgn/hippod/docs/README.md

 Larger software projects often utilizes many different test systems.
 Each test system/product comes with it own reporting tool making it difficult to get an unified view across this heterogeneous landscape for specific software versions.
-With Hippod tests are still executed with the your current best suited tools, Hippod collects & manage tests and the particular results in one generic framework to unify the view.
+With Hippod tests are still executed with your current best suited tools, Hippod collects, harmonize & manage tests and the particular results in one generic framework.

 ![alt text](images/hippod-test-system-interaction.png "Architecture")